nikolasjdawson/behavioral-ds.github.io/content/post/post.md

 # This section displays recent blog posts from `content/post/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear. hide_title = true
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear. hide_title = true

-title = "Media Coverage"
+title = "Blog posts"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "newspost"
+  page_type = "blogpost"

   # Choose how much pages you would like to display (0 = all pages)
   count = 0